irondarrius/IronPdf.Examples/how-to/cshtml-to-pdf-razor/README.md

 ### Integrating a Razor Page

-Add a new Razor Page named "Persons.cshtml" in the "Pages" directory.
-Here is an example of how to setup the page:
+Create and incorporate a new Razor Page called "persons.cshtml" in the "Pages" folder.

+Modify this freshly added page with the code sample below meant for displaying data:

 ```html
 @page